hengjiUSTC/manta/examples/snakegame/README.md

 # AI-Assisted Snake Game Creation

-This is a classic Snake game project developed with the assistance of an AI agent (Manta).
+This is a classic Snake game project developed with the assistance of an AI agent (MantaCoder).
 The project demonstrates how to efficiently build a web-based game using AI technology, showcasing the advantages of AI-assisted development through a clear and concise development process.

 ## Technology Stack